be-hase/kuery-client/docs/introduction.md

 # Introduction

-By using the following DSL, you can easily construct and execute SQL.
+By using the following SQL builder, you can easily build and execute SQL.

-This DSL is very simple.
-There are only two things you need to remember:

-- You can concatenate SQL strings using `+` (unaryPlus).
-You can also easily incorporate logic with if statements.
-- Use the bind function for dynamic variables.
-    - Be careful not to evaluate variables directly as strings, as this will obviously lead to SQL injection.
-    - Kuery client provides Detekt custom rules that detect such dangerous cases.

 ```kotlin
 data class User(...)